vvvv/The-Gray-Book/reference/beta/vl-templates.md

 # VL Templates

-When creating a VL node from vvvv beta you have the choice between two available templates for cloning them via `Ctrl + Leftclick`
+When creating a VL node from vvvv beta you have the choice between two available templates for cloning them via <kbd>Ctrl</kbd> + Leftclick

 * Template (Value)
 * Template (Value Stateless)